JeremyBakker/aws-elasticbeanstalk-deployment-instructions/README.md

 ##### A Note on the Root User
 It is widely considered bad practice to perform tasks with the root user.
-The root user should only be used to create the first IAM user, to open billing privileges to administrators, and to close the account.
-Store the credentials securely.
+The root user should only be used to create the first IAM administrative user, to open billing privileges to administrators, and to close the account. **Store the credentials securely.**

 6. Open the [Amazon Web Services home page](https://aws.amazon.com/).
 7. Choose **Sign In to the Console**.